 Depending on the cleaning you plan on doing, you may want to use different types of cleaners.
 Remember that anything you use to clean the interior of your sauna is likely to get hot enough to evaporate into a vapor, which means you’ll probably be inhaling it at some point.
 For this reason, I typically avoid using harsh chemicals like bleach.

-Here’s what I would recommend using for sauna cleaners:
+Here’s what I would recommend using for interior sauna cleaning protocols:

 - Mild glass cleaner: For windows, mix 2 cups of distilled water with 1 cup of white vinegar for a non-toxic and highly effective glass cleaning solution.
 Spray the solution on your windows and use a lint-free or microfiber cloth to wipe clean.

-- For sauna benches and backrests: Cleaning benches, backrests, and even floors with a damp cloth works fine for regular use cleaning, but if you’re trying to get sweat stains or other stubborn stains out of the sauna wood, mix one gallon of water with one drop of mild detergent or dish soap and use a soft hand brush to scrub the stain with the grain of the wood.
-If the stain still won’t budge, try making a paste out of vinegar and baking soda—Use caution!
-This mixture will bubble at first—and scrub gently with the grain of the wood.
+- For sauna benches and backrests: Cleaning benches, backrests, and even floors with a damp cloth works fine for regular use cleaning, but if you’re trying to get sweat stains or other stubborn marks out of the sauna wood, mix one gallon of water with one drop of mild detergent or dish soap and use a soft hand brush to scrub the stain with the grain of the wood.
+If the stain still won’t budge, try making a paste of vinegar and baking soda and scrub gently with the grain of the wood.
+Use caution, though, as this mixture can have a tendency to bubble up.
 Rinse away with clean, warm water.

 6. Keep Your Cleaning Accessories Pristine

 Part of keeping your sauna clean is making sure everything you use with your sauna is clean, too!
 Be sure to use fresh, clean water for your steam, and clean the container and ladle for your sauna water after each use.
-If you use any essential oils for aromatherapy, use oils that are meant to be heated and aerosolized.
+If you use any essential oils for aromatherapy, use oils specifically intended for heating and aerosolization.

 RELATED: How To Use a Sauna